emiliom/stuff/conda_jupyterlab.md

 We'll install Python (3.8) via the [conda](https://conda.io) "open source package management system and environment management system".
 The advantages of conda include:

-- Doesn't require administrative privileges (though I believe you do have admin rights)
+- Doesn't require administrative privileges
 - Can be installed side by side with other Python installations w/o interfering with them
 - Allows you to easily create "virtual environments" with custom Python installations